Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

-We map ICD codes codes to PheCodes using the PheWAS catalog\footnote{\url{https://phewascatalog.org/phecodes}}.
+We map ICD codes to PheCodes using the PheWAS catalog (\url{https://phewascatalog.org/phecodes}).
 Diagnostic codes that cannot be mapped to PheCodes are retained as individual codes.
-All CPT, HCPCS, and ICD procedure codes are grouped into Clinical Classification Software (CCS) categories using the CCS mapping\footnote{\url{https://www.hcup-us.ahrq.gov/toolssoftware/ccs_svcsproc/ccssvcproc.jsp}}.
-The BDX uses the Classification Commune des Actes Médicaux (CCAM) \cite{bousquet2010evaluation}, totaling $5246$ distinct codes, for procedures.
-For laboratory tests, all laboratory codes from MGB and BCH are mapped to LOINC, whereas the laboratory codes from VA, UPMC, Duke, MIMIC-IV, and BDX largely comprise local codes.
-Similarly, for medication codes, we group them into ingredient level RxNorm codes whenever possible and retain local medication codes, mostly from UPMC and BDX, as local codes.
+All Current Procedural Terminology (CPT), Healthcare Common Procedure Coding System (HCPCS), and ICD procedure codes are grouped into Clinical Classification Software categories (CCS) using the CCS mapping (\url{https://www.hcup-us.ahrq.gov/toolssoftware/ccs_svcsproc/ccssvcproc.jsp}).
+BDX uses the Classification Commune des Actes Médicaux (CCAM) \cite{bousquet2010evaluation}, totaling $5246$ distinct codes, for procedures.
+For laboratory tests, all laboratory codes from MGB and BCH are mapped to LOINC, whereas laboratory codes from VA, UPMC, Duke, MIMIC, and BDX are primarily local.
+Similarly, for medication codes, we group them into ingredient-level RxNorm codes when possible and retain others, primarily from UPMC and BDX, as local codes.
 In this study, we refer to PheCode, CCS, LOINC, and RxNorm as standard codes, while other codes that occur in local institutions are referred to as local codes.
-The goal of the algorithm is to accurately map local codes to the appropriate standard code (Figure~\ref{fig:map-codes-gpt4}).
+The goal of the algorithm is to accurately map local codes to the appropriate standard codes (Fig.~\ref{fig:map-codes-gpt4}).

 \Vsc{\mathcal{V}}